jasp402/js-packtools/docs/en/api/v1/allEqual.md

 ?> This snippet checks whether all elements of the array are equal.

-!> This snippet checks whether all elements of the array are equal.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **arr** | `array` | `` | __ |